chloroken/eve-min/README.md

 # EVE-minimizer - a client-switcher for KDE Wayland

-A client-switcher for EVE Online designed to fully-utilize "throttling" mechanics by minimizing inactive windows.
+A client-switcher for EVE Online designed to fully-utilize the EVE client's throttling mechanics by minimizing inactive windows.
 This is a replacement for EVE-O Preview for those who check the "minimize inactive clients" button and don't use previews.

 Many players believe that if a window is out of focus, it's throtteld.
 But, if a window is out of focus but **not minimized**, it will still consume resources.
 Without minimizing (5 clients, max graphics), I see this message when switching and use over 90% of the GPU: